adamcohenhillel/ADeus/docs/guides/use_python_recorder.md

 parent: How to Guides
 ---

-## Develop without the hardware device: Sound Recording With a Python Script
+# Develop without hardware device using a python script

 Sometimes, when working on the frontend / backend of Adeus, you want an easier and faster feedback loop, one that does not require the use of the physical device.
 This is exactly what this guide is about.